Payday Shortcut is a program I would advise being very careful with for numerous reasons that I discovered, and will share in this review.

 I saw the same exact check out when I did my review of Online Home Institute so I think it’s safe to assume these 2 programs are associated with one another.

-3. The “As Seen on” claims.
 On the main page of Payday Shortcut, there is a section at the bottom where you have the as seen on logo and it shows TV networks.
-This method of marketing has and is constantly used by many websites and it’s VERY deceptive because in this particular case the disclaimer (I’ll explain in a moment) says that those networks do NOT endorse it.
+This method of marketing has and is constantly used by many websites and it’s very deceptive because in this particular case the disclaimer (I’ll explain in a moment) says that those networks do not endorse it.

 You see what sites like this do is they sometimes put up a video or are affiliated with a program that puts up a video of a news report from a big name company saying how people are making money from home.
 But never is this report directly associated with the program itself.
 But a false connection is made by a lot of people who think the report is associated with the program.